Accession of Armenia to the European Union: Opinion polls

 A January 2025 opinion survey conducted by consulting firm MPG found that a majority of Armenians believe Armenia will join the European Union in the next ten years.
 In addition, 55% of participants had a positive opinion when asked how they feel about the draft law on EU accession.

+On 22 July 2025 a nationwide poll conducted by the International Republican Institute's (IRI) Center for Insights in Survey Research (CISR) shows that 49% of respondents would vote to join the EU if a referendum on Armenia's prospective European Union membership was held this coming Sunday.
+15% said they would vote against, while 31% said they would not vote.
+5% refused to answer.
+Asked about the main benefit of joining the EU, 37% of respondents pointed out strengthening security, while 18% said it was strengthening the economy.
+10% said the main benefit would be the development of the country, 5% pointed out visa liberalization, another 5% mentioned development of democracy, 4% said peace, 2% noted weakening of Russian influence, another 2% mentioned a better future, 1% mentioned the union of civilized countries, and another 1% said creating jobs.
+6% mentioned other advantages, 2% said there would be no advantages, while 8% refused to answer.

 According to the 2025 annual survey of opinion in Armenia, 69% of Armenians trust the European Union (seven points up on last year) while almost four out of five of those asked (79%) think relations between the EU and Armenia are good.
 Almost half of those asked (47%) have a positive image of the EU, compared to just 9% with a negative image and 38% who felt neutral.
 Asked about Armenia applying to join the European Union, 45% said they would support such an application.
 In a hypothetical referendum on EU membership, 49% would vote in favour and 14% against.

+The following table lists national polls on Armenian EU-Membership.